My name is Gazelle Sharmahd I’m your Dossier Leader

 Iran's ethnic minority regions — particularly Kurdistan, Khuzestan, Sistan-Baluchestan, and the Turkmen Sahra — have been governed with a significantly heavier security presence than ethnically Persian areas, reflecting the Islamic Republic's equation of ethnic minority identity with potential separatism and foreign-backed subversion.
 The Revolutionary Guards Corps (IRGC) maintains substantial deployments in all major minority regions, and intelligence operations targeting community leaders, journalists, teachers, and cultural activists are extensively documented by human rights organizations including Amnesty International, Human Rights Watch, and the Iran Human Rights Documentation Center.

-Cross-border ethnic ties — Kurdish communities spanning Iran, Iraq, Turkey, and Syria; Baloch communities spanning Iran and Pakistan; Azerbaijanis linked to the Republic of Azerbaijan — are treated by the Islamic Republic as inherent security vulnerabilities and potential vectors of foreign interference, justifying surveillance, restriction of movement, and preemptive detention of individuals whose only offense is maintaining cultural or familial connections across an international boundary.
+Cross-border ethnic ties — Kurdish communities spanning Iran, Iraq, Turkey, and Syria; Baloch communities spanning Iran and Pakistan — are treated by the Islamic Republic as inherent security vulnerabilities and potential vectors of foreign interference, justifying surveillance, restriction of movement, and preemptive detention.

 Communities of Iran: An Ethnic Encyclopedia